ebullient3k downloadsMCP server connecting Open WebUI, Claude Desktop, and other LLMs to your vault.

 Notes:

-Get the file path for a periodic note based on configured settings.
+Get the file path for a periodic note based on configured settings, and return its content if the file exists.
 Supports daily, weekly, monthly, quarterly, and yearly notes.
 Checks for the Periodic Notes plugin first, then falls back to the core Daily Notes plugin for daily notes.

 Parameters: